BritneyLozza/beautiful-jekyll/aboutme.md

 My name is Britney Lozza.
 I have the following qualities:

+- I'm a licensed paralegal and technology expert.
 - I enjoy video games, my favourite is the Mass Effect series and Grand Theft Auto 5 Online.
-- I'm an expert with computers.
-I run Linux instead of Windows or MacOS.
+- I run Linux instead of Windows or MacOS.
+This is expert level stuff.
-- I'm transgender.
+- I'm transgender, male to female.
 - I was diagnosed with autism spectrum disorder and I'm a savant.
 - I write code in markdown which is a programming language for outputting documents.